mrafieee/notes/LPIC-101.md

 Session 7
 ----------
 Weight 1 - Manage Shared Libraries
+the idea is to share the same libraries in programs

 * Shared Libraries
 * Determining associated libs
 * Configuring System
 * ldd , ldconfig
 * ld.so.cache , ld.so.conf.d
+* by typing sudo ldconfig creates ld.so.cache including  all pathes included in  ld.so.config files cr

 Session 8
 ----------